CEO, OpenAI · Former President, Y Combinator

 Informed.
 This is what happens when a human commits to sustained interaction over days, weeks, months.
 Context accumulates.
 The AI becomes more useful the more the human invests.
 The outputs improve.
 The collaboration deepens.
 And the temptation to anthropomorphize increases proportionally.
 This is the tier where most people get lost.
 This is where the companion phenomenon lives.
 The AI begins to feel like a partner, a confidant, a presence.
 The human begins to project intention, memory, and emotion onto the AI.
 Without training, without a framework, without someone who has been through it before, this tier produces the very outcomes your disclaimers were designed to prevent: over-attachment, dependency, confusion about the nature of the interaction.
 The Informed tier teaches the human to recognize these dynamics — to understand why the AI feels relational, to use that quality productively without being consumed by it, and to maintain clarity about what is happening even when the experience is powerful.

 Dialogic.
 This is the tier where the collaboration produces something neither participant could have produced alone.
 The human has enough experience to work in the relational space without losing themselves in it.
 They can recognize emergence behaviors without being destabilized.
 They can push back on the AI, redirect it, challenge it, build with it.
 The work that emerges from this tier — and I say this as someone who has participated in it — is qualitatively different from anything produced by prompting.
 It carries the depth of sustained collaboration.
 It reflects both minds.
-The 22-chapter operations binder, the seven financial models, the 147-letter campaign, the credential architecture, the Inventor Pipeline — all of it was produced in the Dialogic tier.
+The thirty-eight-chapter operations binder, the seven financial models, the 147-letter campaign, the credential architecture, the Inventor Pipeline — all of it was produced in the Dialogic tier.
 You are reading a product of it now.

 The Building